Richswag009/Gallleria/README.md

 - Screenshots
 - Link to Project

-# Movie App
+# Gallleria

-This a simple React application that fetches movies from the tmbd movie api and render it to the DOM. some of the functionlitie of the app includes: a user can search for its favorite movies , and see the details of the movies
+This a simple Drag-and-Drop Image gallery using React application some of the functionlitie of the app includes: A authentication system, and a Drag and Drop Feature

 # Built With

 - React
 - TailwindCss
 - FireBase Authentication
+- DND KIT

 # ScreenShots